 - Systems Analysis and Improvement

-For the most part, Executive Assistants become the assistant to progressively higher level executives.
+Executive Assistants are likely to progressive to managerial roles, due to the knowledge gained from working closely with executives.
 As you move to more prestigious businesses and business central areas, the pay will also likely increase.
-The knowledge gained from working closely with Executives can be greatly beneficial for future managerial roles.

 Career advancement in this field can lead to other roles such as: